Meet the Team

 Latoya Benjamin

-Latoya Benjamin, MS, is the Coordinator for the Dalio Center for Health Justice.
+Latoya Benjamin, PhD, MS, is the Coordinator for the Dalio Center for Health Justice.
 In this role, she is responsible for supporting administrative activities and project management tasks.
 Prior to this role, Latoya served as an Executive Assistant in the Human Resource, Total Rewards Department.
 Latoya joined New York Presbyterian Hospital in 2012.
 Latoya graduated from the Northern Caribbean University, with a Bachelor of Science in Business Administration.
-She also obtained her Masters in Human Resource Administration from Nova Southeastern University and is currently a Doctoral Candidate at Walden University, completing her degree in Public Health with an Epidemiology emphasis.
+She also obtained her doctorate in Public Health with an Epidemiology emphasis at Walden University and a Masters in Human Resource Administration from Nova Southeastern University.

 Koma Ogaye, MPH